 Dog Bites: Prevention & Treatment

-For many, dogs are an important part of their family as well as a trusted friend and companion.
+For many, dogs are an essential part of their family as well as a trusted friend and companion.
 However, even the friendliest and best-trained dogs can bite under the wrong circumstances.
-In fact, the United States Centers for Disease Control and Prevention (CDC) reports that around 4.7 million people are bitten by dogs in the U.S. every year with half of those people being children between the ages of five and nine.
-Furthermore, about one out of every five dog bites will cause a serious injury that requires medical care.
-Because dog bites can be so dangerous, it is important to know how to avoid them and what steps to take if you or a loved one is bitten.Tips for Preventing Bites
+In fact, the United States Centers for Disease Control and Prevention (CDC) reports that around 4.7 million people are bitten by dogs in the U.S. every year, with half of those people being children between the ages of five and nine.
+Furthermore, about one out of every five dog bites will cause a severe injury that requires medical care.
+Because being attacked and bitten by a dog can be dangerous, knowing how to avoid being attacked and what steps to take for dog bite treatment and infection prevention is essential.Tips for Preventing Bites

 - Keep a safe distance from dogs you are not familiar with.